Fantasy-Soccer-App/fantasy-soccer-stats-backend/README.md

 #### Purpose
-The aim is to create the best possible fantasy soccer team based on real-life player stats and user preferences.
+The aim is to create the best possible fantasy soccer team based on real-life player statistics and user preferences.

 #### Problem Solved
 This app addresses an entertainment need by allowing users to rank players in their fantasy team based on personal preferences.